sairbarbaros/sairbarbaros/README.md

 +Newly, I have written two neural network libraries for python.
 You can access it here: https://pypi.org/project/neurettes/, https://pypi.org/project/convettes/

++Brain tumor detection topic is what my last project is on.
+You can find it below, in pinned repositories.

 +Currently, I study Electrical-Electronics Engineering in METU, which is ranked as the best technical university of Turkey by various organizations like QS, Times Higher Education, CWUR, et cetera.

 +I am in the Robotics Society of my university, and won various awards with my team, including in the maze-solving and design-build categories.